For a relatively small provider, PrivadoVPN offers fast, reliable zero-log VPN service. It also works well for unblocking popular streaming services.

-Pleasantly, we found their speeds to be very good.
+Pleasantly, we found their internet traffic speeds to be very good.

-After several weeks of testing, we couldn't find any major issues while browsing the web or streaming high-quality video.
+After several weeks of testing speeds across a range of VPN servers, we couldn’t find any major issues while browsing the web or when streaming high-quality video.
 We also tested the service while playing online games and had no problems with lag.

 Our speed without VPN was: 203 Mbps.